RF Human Resources

 - SFP will work directly with any employee that receives a non-confirmation of work authorization through E-Verify.
 The employee will be given the option to either contest the finding or not.
 In the event a final status of non-confirmation of work authorization is given, RFHR will work directly with the employee and the department to terminate employment.
 The PI will be notified if there are problems with the E-Verify process for individuals working on a project.

 - Contracts.
 Contracts for service and/or construction issued by the Research Foundation on a covered contract in excess of $3,000 must contain the E-Verify requirements.
 Contracts would include sub-awards, vendor contracts, as well as Independent Contractor contracts.
 Compliance with the E-Verify regulation is a condition of the award and must be satisfied prior to a procurement solicitation and/or subcontract execution.

 WHAT ARE MY RESPONSIBILITIES AS A PRINCIPAL INVESTIGATOR?

 The United States Citizenship and Immigration Services will be monitoring the E-Verify database for compliance.
-The ability of the SFP office to complete the E-Verify procedures for newly hired employees hinges not only upon timely receipt of the appropriate forms, but also upon the timely completion of a new hire’s I-9 (work authorization) form.
+The ability of the RFHR office to complete the E-Verify procedures for newly hired employees hinges not only upon timely receipt of the appropriate forms, but also upon the timely completion of a new hire’s I-9 (work authorization) form.
 Instructions for proper completion of form I-9 are located here.

 Failure to properly notify the RF, via submittal of the appropriate forms, as soon as faculty, staff or student employees begin working on a covered federal contract or subcontract could have serious consequences to the RF and the PI, including penalties or being disqualified from receiving future Federal contracts.